Most people have heard the term “water weight.” However, it may not mean much to you unless

 sedentary lifestyle or must take a temporary break from your usual activities, you may

-• Hormone imbalance.
+notice water pooling in your ankles and feet. - Hormone imbalance.
 Changes in hormone levels can affect how your body stores and

 releases water.
 Women often are familiar with weight gain related to menstruation and